 Police Officer Recruit Examination: Applicants will be asked to select their preferred session for testing when submitting their application and will receive a confirmation email no later than 5 days after the job posting closes.
 Due to COVID-19 there is limited seating in the testing lab so it is possible some applicants may not be scheduled for their preferred time slot.

-Date/Time: Closed until the spring of 2022.
-Date and times are TBD.
+Date/Time: Closed – Dates and times to apply are TBD.

 Results: Applicants will be notified of their test scores via email within one week of the test date.